-Exclusions The calculation of class rank shall exclude grades earned in or by physical education; athletics; cheerleading; PAL; driver's educa- tion; a local credit course that does not carry state graduation cred- it; student leadership; independent study; credit recovery; a course for which a pass/fail grade is assigned; credit by examination, with or without prior instruction; private or commercially sponsored physical activity programs used for physical education; and a fine arts credit course in a community-based fine arts program.
-In addition, the calculation of class rank shall exclude grades earned through a non-state accredited distance learning program.
-Weighted Grade System The District shall categorize and weight eligible courses as AP, dual credit, Pre-AP, and Regular in accordance with provisions of this Categories policy and as designated in appropriate District publications.
-AP Courses Eligible AP courses designated in the student handbook shall be categorized and weighted as AP courses.
-Dual Credit Courses Eligible dual credit courses designated in the student handbook shall be categorized and weighted as Dual Credit courses.
-Pre-AP Courses Eligible Pre-AP courses designated in the student handbook shall be categorized and weighted as Pre-AP courses.
+In addition, the calculation of class rank shall exclude grades earned through any non-state accredited distance learning pro- gram.

+1811 Note: The following provisions shall apply to all students, regardless of their graduating class.
+Weighted Grade System Dual Cre rict shall categorize and weight eligible courses as AP, edit, Pre-AP, and Regular in accordance with provisions of Categories this polic by and as designated in appropriate District publications.
+AP Courses AP courses designated in the student handbook shall be zed and weighted as AP courses.
+Dual Credit Courses - dual credit courses designated in the student handbook categorized and weighted as Dual Credit courses.
+Pre-AP Courses - Pre-AP courses designated in the student handbook shall orized and weighted as Pre-AP courses.
 Regular Courses All other eligible courses shall be designated as Regular courses.

-Weighted Numerical Grade Average The District shall assign weights to semester grades earned in eli- gible courses and shall calculate a weighted numerical grade aver- age in accordance with the following:
+Weighted Numerical The District shall assign weights to semester grades earned in eligible courses and shall calculate a weighted numerical grade average in accordance with the following:

 Category Weight

 AP courses Multiplied by 1.17

 Dual Credit courses Multiplied by 1.17

 Pre-AP courses Multiplied by 1.15

-Regular courses Multiplied by 1.0
+Regular Multiplied by 1.0